KameliaZhelyazkova/Media-Hopper-Intern-Project/README.txt

 == DESCRIPTION ==

-The aim is to create a channel populated automatically with data specified by a distinct license type, in this instance creative commons license type.
-This would result that every time a user selects a creative commons license and publishescontent that content will be automatically added to the channel.
+The aim is to create a channel automatically populated with data specified by a distinct license type, in this instance creative commons license type.
+This would result that every time a user selects a creative commons license and publishes content that content will be automatically added to the channel.

-Another functionality is to further develop the concept by creating a;unique playlist inside the channel for each user who generates creative commons licensed content.
+Another instance of it's functionality is to further develop the concept by creating a unique playlist inside the channel for each user who generates creative commons licensed content.
 This will allow academics to embed a playlist of all their creative commons content in any website they wish.